Unboxing the power of Mental Health First Aiders.

 Over the two-day programme, participants will:

-• Develop awareness of mental health conditions, including depression, anxiety, psychosis, eating disorders, suicide, and self-harm.
+• Develop awareness of depression, anxiety, psychosis, eating disorders, suicide, and self-harm

 The accreditation received upon course completion is valid for three years, ensuring your Mental Health First Aiders remain well-equipped to make a real difference.